 In June 2017 we made a huge advance when we opened the garden to some 200 visitors as part of the annual Welwyn Festival.
 This opening has brought so many more people out into the park to see for themselves our progress; local ‘walking for health’ groups now stop by regularly,

-In November 2017, we decided upon a Garden Restoration Strategy.
-A Planting List will be created and agreed by the end of 2017 for presentation to a local Garden Designer to plan a layout ready for the volunteers to start planting in April 2018.
+In November 2017, we decided upon Garden Design Objectives, which took into account the fact that we had no records of the original design by Anthony Parsons.
+A Planting List was agreed by the end of 2017 with local garden designer Sarah Marsh, who had volunteered to plan a layout ready for the volunteers to start planting in April 2018.

 Volunteers have attended Pulhamite conferences, and have visited other similar Pulhamite sites to learn how it should all be done.
 In all this we are guided by the original research undertaken by Ann MacDonald of the WHBC, and encouraged by the Hertfordshire Gardens Trust.